Datalex: Revenue irregularities (2019-2020)

 On 3 May 2019, Brogan resigned with immediate effect with Sean Corkery taking up the role of acting CEO.
 On 14 May, former Google executive Niall O'Sullivan was announced to be the firm's new CFO, replacing Dónal Rooney.
 On 16 May, the Irish Times reported that Datalex had been in takeover talks with an unnamed software firm before the issuing of the profit warning.

 On 2 August 2019, the company said it expected to report a loss between $4–6 million for 2018 and to also suspend its profit guidance for 2019 and 2020 until the end of the review of its accounts.
 Seán Corkery said he and Niall O'Sullivan would review the firm's “investment in product development and expect to report a significant exceptional cost” in the accounts for 2018.
 The Irish Times also reported that billionaire Dermot Desmond had injected €10m in the company to keep it afloat.

 On 6 September 2019, Datalex reported a $50 million loss for 2018 though auditor EY declined to give an opinion on the company's finances.
 The next day Lufthansa announced it had ended its contract with Datalex.
 The firm said they would challenge the legality of the termination notice.

 At Datalex's AGM in mid-September, acting-CEO Sean Corkery said that former management had misled the board and suggested that legal action might be taken against them to recover $3.8 million that had been wrongly used to fund shareholder dividends.
 It was also reported by the Irish Times that Cyril McGuire, a technology entrepreneur, and Michael Chadwick, a former director of Grafton, had also put money into Datalex.

 In October 2019, it was announced that Sean Corkery, who had been interim CEO since May, had been appointed CEO in a permanent capacity.
 The next month, David Hargaden, CEO of Unity Technology Solutions, an Irish IT firm, assumed the role of chairman of the company's board.
 Hargaden was officially elected by shareholders in February 2020, alongside Christine Ourmieres-Widener and Mike McGearty, two new non-executive directors.

 In April 2020, the firm announced a wave of redundancies due to the impact of the COVID-19 pandemic.
 In July, it was reported that Dermot Desmond had agreed to provide an extra €10m debt provision, which Datalex could draw on "if required"; the billionaire at that point owned nearly 30% of the company.
 Later that month, Datalex's shares resumed trading after being suspended for almost 15 months, sliding almost 75% within a day.

 In a November 2020 trading update, the firm increased its predicted 2020 EBITDA from $0.75m to $1.5m to between $3.75m and $4.5m after it reported the renewal of a "significant" Chinese contract.

+Delisting (2025)

+In May 2025, Datalex reported "lower revenues and wider losses" for the preceding financial year.
+Later in 2025, the company announced its intention to de-list from the Euronext Growth index.